apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 This tutorial describes how to run Mynewt OS on Arduino Zero.
 Follow these simple steps and your board will be blinking in no time!

 ### Prerequisites

-Before tackling this tutorial, it's best to read about Mynewt in the [Introduction](../get_started/get_started) section of this documentation.

-### Equipment

-You will need the following equipment
+Ensure that you have met the following prerequisites before continuing with this tutorial:

-* An Arduino Zero board.
-NOTE: There are many flavors of Arduino.
-Ensure that you have an Arduino Zero.
-See below for the versions of Arduino Zero that are compatible with this tutorial
+* Have an Arduino Zero board.
+Note: There are many flavors of Arduino.
+Make sure you are using an Arduino Zero.
+See below for the versions of Arduino Zero that are compatible with this tutorial.
-* A computer that can connect to the Arduino Zero over USB
+* Have Internet connectivity to fetch remote Mynewt components.
-* A USB cable (Type A to micro B) that can connect the computer to the Arduino
+* Have a Micro-USB cable to connect the board and the computer.
+* Have a computer to build a Mynewt application and connect to your board over USB.
+* Install the Newt tool and toolchains (See [Basic Setup](/os/get_started/get_started.md)).
+* Create a project space (directory structure) and populated it with the core code repository (apache-mynewt-core) or know how to as explained in [Creating Your First Project](/os/get_started/project_create).
-* The Mynewt Release
+* Read the Mynewt OS [Concepts](/os/get_started/vocabulary.md) section.

 This tutorial has been tested on the following three Arduino Zero boards - Zero, M0 Pro, and Zero-Pro.